GSA/digitalgov.gov/content/topics/analytics/_index.md

 title: "Analytics"
 deck: "Measure and plan your site performance with analytics best practices and tools"

 summary: "Web analytics provide valuable insights into how users interact with a website.
 Use the data gained from web analytics to identify areas for improvement and make data-driven decisions.
-This can lead to a more user-friendly and engaging website, which can enhance trust and overall site performance. "
+This can lead to a more user-friendly and engaging website, which can enhance trust and overall site performance."

 # Weight
 weight: 2